MaksatBairamov/ai-qa-system/README.md

 # AI-Enhanced Document QA System 🤖

 ## Description
 A system for document uploading and question answering that leverages AI.
-Made by me — still learning AI, but getting there! 🙃

 ## Installation